-A local health department (LHD) representative (or designee/proxy) will attend, in person, via conference call or webinar, the quarterly scheduled Healthcare Coalition (HCC) meetings for their region.
-Designees/Proxies are permitted, provided they are designated by the LHD Administrator, and the Designee/Proxy letter is received by KDHE.Preparedness@ks.gov and the HCC RRC prior to any meetings that will be missed.
+A local health department (LHD) representative (or proxy) will attend, in person, via conference call or webinar, the local quarterly scheduled Healthcare Coalition (HCC) meetings for their region.
+Designees/Proxies are permitted, provided they are designated by the LHD Administrator, and the Designee/Proxy letter is received by KDHE and the HCC Readiness and Response Coordinator (RCC) prior to any meeting(s) that will be missed.
 Letters received after a missed meeting will not be made retroactive.
 It is recommended that the letter be sent in at the beginning of the grant year to cover the entire year.